Managing Diabetes and your pregnancy

 Making the right changes to your diet during your pregnancy will help ensure that your blood glucose levels and your weight are kept under control.
 It would be best to speak to your dietitian to learn when you need to eat, how much you need to eat, and how to maintain a healthy weight.
-Be prepared to have to visit your dietitian every few months during your pregnancy, so that you can make sure your diet plans remain intact and that it gives you and your baby all the right nutrients needed for a healthy pregnancy.
+Be prepared to have to visit your dietitian every few months during your pregnancy, so that you can make sure your diet plans remain intact, giving you and your baby all the right nutrients needed for a healthy pregnancy.

 Handling morning sickness

 If you’re taking Insulin but struggling to keep your food down, you’re not alone.
 Your doctor and dietitian should be able to help you identify what changes you need to make to your diet or lifestyle to help you cope with morning sickness.
 These may include: